Samurai-Ebben/Portfolio/Sources/Ebben-Ring/README.md

 ### The Directional Roll

-The directional roll is one of my faviorate things in a combat game, and it was one of my faviorate mechanics to develop.
-In a souls-like game the roll is a "roll" only when the player has a direction inputed, otherwise it is consodered a hop back to dodge attacks.
-Additionally the player becoms invincible for some attacks during a very short period in the beginning of the roll animation. the code snippet implements and calculate the directions of the perfect roll the player needs to dodge and avoid deadly attacks.
+The directional roll is one of my favorite mechanics to develop in a combat game.
+In a Souls-like title, a roll is considered valid only when the player provides directional input; otherwise, it functions as a simple hop back to dodge attacks.
+Additionally, the player becomes briefly invincible at the start of the roll animation.
+The following code snippet demonstrates how I calculate the ideal roll direction to help the player dodge and avoid deadly attacks:

 ![](/Sources/Ebben-Ring/Images/DireRolls.gif)